holt/syringe/README.md

     }
 });

-var msg = syr.on(['age'], function (age, name) {
+// Create a bound function that references the items within the repository: var msg = syr.on(['age'], function (age, name) {
     return name + ' is ' + age[name] + ' - Happy Birthday!';
 });

+// Call the function:
 msg('Bob'); // Returns: "Bob is 45 - Happy Birthday!"
 msg('Ted'); // Returns: "Ted is 55 - Happy Birthday!"

-syr.set('age.Bob', 50);
+// Change the repository data for one of the items: syr.set('age.Bob', 50);

-msg('Bob'); // Returns: "Bob is 50 - Happy Birthday!"
+// Call the `msg` function again: msg('Bob'); // Returns: "Bob is 50 - Happy Birthday!"
 ```